Emergency and Inclement Weather Communications

 Schools are not routinely closed due to snow or other inclement weather conditions.
 All schools in School District No. 43 (Coquitlam) will remain OPEN, if at all possible, during winter weather, including snowfall.

 However, on occasion, a district-wide or partial-district closure is required due to extreme weather.
 Partial-district closures affecting individual schools may occur due to the very different geography within our school district.
 If there is a partial-district closure affected schools will be identified.

-Any district-wide or partial-district closures will be decided and communicated by 6:30 a.m. via the SD43
+Any district-wide or partial-district closures will be decided and communicated by 6:30 a.m. via the SD43 website at

 While the District tries to make the best decision with the information available, the